 There's lots of help on the web for marketing; for without proper focus on marketing it would be like throwing a very fancy party that no one came to.
 It can be pretty emotionally and financially devastating.
 It might actually mean postponing your book to address marketing, but that postponement might be the best thing you ever did, rather than have the book sitting in your garage gathering dust while you backtrack to make a place for it in the world.

 But if you have a marketing plan, but are not really clear on your vision of the book itself, it helps to sit down at your own bookshelf, or the bookshelves in the library, or in a bookstore, and carefully look at both soft cover and hard cover books.
 Look at the trim size of the book, (take a ruler and a notepad) jot down the measurements.
 Feel the paper, how it fits in our hands, how its weight affects your positive or negative outlook on the overall book.
 Then find a few different styles, a hard cover with a dustjacket, for example, and take off the dustjacket and look at the book underneath.
 Is it a printed cover, a paper cover with foil stamping or a cloth cover with foil stamping?
 Imagine this is your book.
 Is one type of binding so much more exciting than others?
-Note these reactions also.
+Note these reactions.
 Look at the endsheets.
 Do you like a patterned endsheet, a plain one, a colored one?
 Are flaps appealing to you on soft cover books?
 Do you like the glossy paper inside or matt paper?
 Which size makes you want your book to be that size?
-Also take note of the size vs number of pages vs cost of the various styles of books.
-Hard cover books have a different market than soft cover books, and a different audience goes for the hard cover
+Also take note of the size vs number of pages vs retail price of the various styles of books.
+Hard cover books have a different market than soft cover books, and a different audience goes for the hard cover.
+Hard cover books are likely to be gift books if they are cute and small, for example.

 As you explore books you will see how many different ways there are to put them together, although overall they look very similar.
 The more you discover the different parts of books, the more you will be able to produce a book you will truly love.